Last updated: 12.06.2024

 Supplier bill adjustments

-When you invoice hauliers and subcontractors, they are paid according to the resource price of the orders they have carried out.
-If you want to add or deduct money from a settlement, for example if you rent terminal space from the haulier, or if the haulier rents terminal space from you, you can add or deduct money from the settlement for that rent.
-The sum of the surcharges and deductions is added to or deducted from the amount to be paid to the rider.
+In the case of supplier and subcontractor billing, they are paid according to the resource price of the orders they have carried out.
+To add or deduct money from a supplier bill, for example if you rent terminal space from the supplier, or if the supplier rents terminal space from you, it is possible to add or deduct money from the supplier bill for that rent.
+The total of the surcharges and deductions is then added to or deducted from the amount to be paid to the supplier.
 Such adjustments can be made in three ways:

-The settlement adjustments can be exported to Excel (see Exporting predefined bill surcharges to Excel).
+The supplier bill adjustments can be exported to Excel (see Exporting predefined bill surcharges to Excel).

-In order to make any settlement adjustments at all, there must be adjustment types.
-In the adjustment type, you set the VAT rate, account assignment and name of the settlement adjustments.
-You can either have one adjustment type for each item for which you want to make a mark-up, for example "Terminal hire", "Workwear" and "Fuel", or you can create one type for each VAT rate.
+In order to be able to make any supplier bill adjustments at all, there must be adjustment types.
+The VAT rate, account coding and name of the supplier bill adjustments are set in the adjustment type.
+It is possible to have either one adjustment type for each item for a surcharge is to be applied, for example "Terminal rental", "Workwear" and "Fuel", or one type can be created for each VAT rate.

 How to create an adjustment type: